ewave-com/devbox-linux/_doc/tech-docs/devbox_file_structure.md

     │   │   ├── default
     │   │   └── magento2
     │   └── project-defaults.env                       # base .env file with all default values
-    ├── down-devbox.sh                                 # script entrypoint to stop or shutdown project ├── projects                                       # directory for all projects sources │   ├── my_project_1                               # your project named my_project_1
+    ├── projects                                       # directory for all projects sources │   ├── my_project_1                               # your project named my_project_1
     │   │   ├── docker-up                              # directory for generated configs and runtime data of project